-- → Information Sharing: Educate Informing and educating the public about the current Vermont education context and the complexity of the challenges we face.
-Information sharing includes providing accurate, valid data in a manner that is understandable to provide context, as well as - → Listening & Learning: Gather Information
+- → Information Sharing: Educate

+- Informing and educating the public about the current Vermont education context and the complexity of the challenges we face.
+Information sharing includes providing accurate, valid data in a manner that is understandable to provide context, as well as providing ongoing information about the work of the Commission.

+- → Listening & Learning: Gather Information